roalexan/datavirtualization/core/markdown/Finished.md

 1. Click **Connect** using all default values
 1. Click anywhere on the SQL statement to get focus then click **Execute**.
 You can also click Function F5 if you want.
 Note the execution time.
 This will vary, but typically will exceed one minute.
 As of this writing, it took 1 minute and 16 seconds.

-### Remote execution
+### Run by scaling out to Hadoop (distributed environment)

 Now let's look at how you can speed things up by offloading some of the work to HDI.
 We're going to run the same query, but this time the where clause will be executed on HDI.
 The where clause is sent to HDI, where map reduce jobs are run to crunch the data and return only the results, where it is incorporated back into the local query execution.
-For the purposes of the demo HDI has been bootstrapped with the same table data, but in production you can imagine a scenario where the data exists independently (but you'll still need a way to join with the local data, such as by a column id).
+Most production Analytics systems already have data archived in big data stores that can come handy in implementing this technique for scaling out SQL query execution without the need to move data.
 This approach can be used to significantly speed up your query execution times.

 Again using your client session to your virtual machine, do the following steps: